 Statistics |

-Statistics related to the execution, including fields nodeAffected , edgeAffected , totalCost , and engineCost . |
+Statistics related to the execution, including fields nodeAffected, edgeAffected, totalCost, and engineCost. |

 Extract Query Results

-To extract the query results, i.e., the DataItem
+To extract the query results, i.e., the DataItem from Response.items, use the get() or alias() method.

 get()